OpenFn/lightning/README.md

 2. Run through [setting up your environment](#set-up-your-environment) and make your changes.

+3. Make sure you have written your tests and updated /CHANGELOG.md (in the 'Unreleased' section, add a short description of the changes you are making, along with a link to your issue).

 3. Open a draft PR, fill out the pull request template (this will be added automatically for you) then make sure to self-review your code and go through the 'Review checklist'.
-Leave any notes for the reviewer in the 'Details' section.
+Don't worry about the QA checkbox, our product manager Amber will tick that once she has reviewed your PR.
+You can leave any notes for the reviewer in a comment.

 4. Once you're ready to submit a pull request, you can click the "compare across forks" link on GitHub's